Laragear/MailLoginDemo/README.md

 ]
 ```

 To avoid pushing multiple mails to your server, you may want to only send one mail inside a time window.
-For idempotency to work, it requires a prefix to avoid collisions with other rate limiting.
+For idempotency to work, it requires a prefix to avoid collisions with other rate limiters.
 The default string should be safe for most apps.

 ## Laravel Octane Compatibility